litios/litios.github.io/_posts/2025-03-05-libc-pointer-protections.md

 All we need to do is shift the bytes back to obtain the base of the heap! `0x555555559` -> `0x555555559000`.
 This is not always 100% true, if the chunk sits in a different page then that's what we will retrieve.
 Nevertheless, doing the math to figure out where the chunk is compared to the beginning of the heap shouldn't be too hard, if controlling the allocations.

 With this information, preparing our own pointers is just a matter of keeping track where our chunk will live.
-Since we only care about the page address, we only need to worry when our chunk is placed in a new page, to properly increase the heap leak.
+Since we only care about the page address, we only need to worry about increasing the leak if our chunk is placed in a new page.

 Following the example before, and for the sake of showing how it works, let's say we want to write in the stack, at `0x7ffffffde100`.